 “The test of whether the comment could reasonably be anticipated to offend, humiliate or intimidate, is not to be judged from the subjective point of view of either the actor, or the recipient”.

 The first question to ask yourself is whether the conduct in question is conduct of a sexual nature.
 If it is, then the second question is whether it was unwelcome.
 Remember, even if you enjoyed it or you did not say anything about it, this does not necessarily preclude a finding of sexual harassment.
 The final question is whether the conduct, when assessed objectively would be capable of offending, humiliating or intimidating you.
 This will require an assessment of the conduct itself, from the perspective of a reasonable person.

 If you are confused about whether certain conduct you have experienced constitutes sexual harassment, you can contact us for an obligation-free consultation with one of our workplace representatives on 1800 333 666.
 We are A Whole New Approach, we are not sexual harassment, or harassment lawyers, but highly skilled and experienced workplace advisors specializing in discrimination and sexual harassment claims since 2004.
-We represent employees in the Fair work Commission, unfair dismissals and general protection claims.
+We represent employees in the Fair work Commission, unfair dismissals and general protection claims, stop sexual harassment order.